 Recommended Reading: Other material related to eclipses, including corona images, umbral images, and my umbral experiments.

-Images of the 3 November, 1994 Total Solar Eclipse: Diamond ring, chromosphere, inner corona, middle corona, extreme outer corona, polar to rectangular conversion for a "panorama" of the corona; obvious earthshine on moon; totality and horizon with 20 mm lens; series of six 360 degree panoramas of the umbra before, during, and after totality; images of unique areas in Bolivia.
-This URL also links to my images of the 1979, 1991, and 1995 eclipses.
+Images of the 3 November, 1994 Total Solar Eclipse: Diamond ring, chromosphere, inner corona, middle corona, extreme outer corona, polar to rectangular conversion for a "panorama" of the corona; obvious earthshine on moon; totality and horizon with 20 mm lens; series of six 360 degree panoramas of the umbra before, during, and after totality; instrumentation; images of unique areas in Bolivia.
+This URL also indirectly links to my images of the 1979, 1991, 1995, (and now 2017) eclipses.

 Predicting the Appearance of the Lunar Umbra at Future Total Solar Eclipses